-The Mardon skipper population size is low and declining.
+The mardon skipper population size is low and declining.
 This skipper is currently found at only four, small, geographically disjunct areas in Washington, Oregon, and California.
 It is one of five butterflies in the Skipper Family recognized as "Species of Greatest Conservation Need" throughout their ranges due to the small number of isolated populations, specialized and restricted habitat, and known threats to their habitat.
-Research is needed to more accurately quantify specific habitat requirements including vegetation structure, food plant size and density, and key habitat features.
+Research is needed to better understand threat factors and specific habitat requirements, such as vegetation structure, food plant size and density, and other key habitat features.

 Description and Range

-The Mardon skipper is a small, tawny-orange butterfly with a stout, hairy body..
+The mardon skipper is a small, tawny-orange butterfly with a stout, hairy body..

 Ecology and life history

 In south Puget Sound grasslands, mardon skippers use open, grass dominated habitat with abundant Roemer’s Fescue interspersed with early blue violet and select early blue violet and common vetch as nectar sources.
 Adult mardon skippers select for short, open-structured, native fescue grasslands, which provide access to nectar and oviposition plants and a requisite thermal environment.
 Mardon skippers on two south Sound prairies oviposited (laid eggs) on Roemer’s fescue, and females selected for small, mostly green fescue plants, in sparse, short-statured, and open-structured vegetation.

 In the southeastern Cascade Mountains, mardon skippers are found in meadows in an otherwise forested landscape; a variety of grasses and sedges are used for egg-laying (and larval hosts) and females select for large, well developed plants.
 The historical and ongoing loss of montane meadow habitat is well-documented.